 On windows you will have the option to run ActiveMQ Artemis as a service.
 Just use the following command to install it:

 '''

 $ ./artemis-service.exe install

 '''

-The create process should give you a hint of the available commands available for the artemisservice.exe
+The create process should give you a hint of the available commands available for the artemisservice.exe the environment variable JAVA_ARGS_APPEND can be used to append or override options.

 18.5.3.
 Adding Bootstrap Dependencies